CyclopsMC/EvilCraft/README.md

 ## EvilCraft

-_Master branch status: Minecraft 1.6.4, Forge 9.11.1.965_

-_Porting to 1.7 will start soon._
+Master: EvilCraft 0.4.0 for Minecraft 1.7.2 (Forge 10.12.1.1060)

-_The latest (stable) release can be found in the release section on our github page_
+The Minecraft 1.6.4 version can be found in branch 'version-1.6-0.4.0'

+The master branch will always contain the latest released version with possibly some bug fixes for that version that will eventually be released.
+New versions will be created in branched named like version-{mc_version}-{next_mod_version}

 ## Team
 Lead developers: